vepriya/MovieRecommendation/README.md

 # Movie_recommendation

 Recommender System is a system that seeks to predict or filter preferences according to the user’s choices.
-Recommender systems are utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags, and products in general. so this repository contains implementation of a movie recommendation system  in python
+Recommender systems are utilized in a variety of areas including movies, music, news, books, research articles, search queries, social tags, and products in general. this repository contains implementation of a movie recommendation system  in python